team-toast/DAIHard/audit-info/high_level_feature_spec.md

 Used in conjunction with the `initiatorCommPubkey` and `responderCommPubkey` emitted in earlier events, these statements can support public-key encryption.

 Because each statement costs gas to execute, it is expected that users of a long-term trade will use this as a jumping-off point to move to another means of communication.

+## DevFee and FounderFee

+When a trade is first created, additional fees are deposited into the Trade.
+If the Trade is recalled or aborted, these fees are returned to the initiator; if the Trade is burned, so are these fees; but if the Trade is released, these fees are intended to go to the founders and developers, respectively.

+The founderFee is always 0.5% of the trade amount, and the founderFeeAddress is always the same for as long as the Factory exists.

+The devFee is more flexible.
+A user or interface can set the devFee amount and devFeeAddress to whatever they want.
+Ideally this will incentivize others to build third-party interfaces that can capture this fee.
+Our pilot interface sets this at 0.5%, meaning each Trade takes a total 1% fee.